Gacrux: Physical properties

 Gacrux has the MK system stellar classification of M3.5 III.
 It has evolved off of the main sequence to become a red giant star, but is most likely on the red giant branch rather than the asymptotic giant branch.
-Although only 50% more massive than the Sun, at this stage the star has expanded to 120 times the Sun's radius.
-It is radiating roughly 760 times the luminosity of the Sun from its expanded outer envelope.
+Although only 50% more massive than the Sun, at this stage the star has expanded to 73 times the Sun's radius.
+It is radiating roughly 830 times the luminosity of the Sun from its expanded outer envelope.
 With an effective temperature of 3,689 K, the colour of Gacrux is a prominent reddish-orange, well in keeping with its spectral classification.
 It is a semi-regular variable with multiple periods.
 (See table at left.)

 The atmosphere of this star is enriched with barium, which is usually explained by the transfer of material from a more evolved companion.
 Typically this companion will subsequently become a white dwarf.
 However, no such companion has yet been detected.
 A +6.4 magnitude companion star lies about 2 arcminutes away at a position angle of 128° from the main star, and can be observed with binoculars.
 But it is only an optical companion, which is about 400 light years distant from Earth.

 In culture

-Gacrux is represented in the flags of Australia, New Zealand, Samoa and Papua New Guinea as one of five stars which comprise the Southern Cross.
+Gacrux is represented in the flags of Australia, New Zealand, Samoa, and Papua New Guinea as one of five stars (four in the case of New Zealand) that compose the Southern Cross.

-It is also featured on the Republican flag of Brazil, along with 26 other stars, each of which represents a state.
+It is also featured on the flag of Brazil, along with 26 other stars, each of which represents a state.
 Gacrux represents the State of Bahia.
-The position of the line passing through Gacrux and Acrux marks the local meridian of the sky observed from Rio de Janeiro, at 8:30 am. on 15 November 1889: the time when the republic was formally ratified.
+The position of the line passing through Gacrux and Acrux marks the local meridian of the sky observed from Rio de Janeiro, at 8:30 am on 15 November 1889, the time when the republic was formally ratified.